 Clients shall implement event search using the FindEvents, GetEventSearchResults and EndSearch operations.

-Clients shall implement retrieval of information relates to recordings using the GetRecordingSummary, GetRecordingInformation and GetMediaAttributes operations if any information provided by those operations is provided by the client in any other way.
+Clients shall implement retrieval of information relates to recordings using the GetMediaAttributes operation if any information provided by those operations is provided by the client in any other way.

 Clients shall receive notifications of Recording state changes if recording control is supported